itsklimov/figma-rn/sessions/protocols/task-startup/task-startup.md

 **Note**: This step happens AFTER all startup todos are complete and you've automatically returned to discussion mode.

 After gathering context:

+### Orchestration Analysis (Before Todo Proposal)

+Before proposing todos, analyze the work for parallelization and delegation:

+1. **Scope Assessment**
+   - Is this substantial work (multiple files, complex logic)? → Plan for sub-agent delegation
+   - Or minor work (single file, simple change)? → Plan for direct execution

+2. **Parallelization Analysis**
+   - Which pieces of work are independent (can run in parallel)?
+   - Which have dependencies (must be sequential)?
+   - Are there file/module conflicts to avoid?

+3. **Structure Todos Accordingly**
+   - Group related work into single todos (avoid conflicts between parallel agents)
+   - For substantial work: structure todos so each can be delegated to a sub-agent
+   - Order dependent todos correctly (sequential items)
+   - Mark clearly: "parallel-safe" vs "depends on previous"

+### Implementation Proposal

 1. Analyze the task requirements thoroughly
 2. Propose implementation plan with structured format: